Parameter estimation of a two-colored urn model class: Application to an ethological problem

-\begin{itemize} \item If $c<1$, a strong asymmetry in the choices of the color appears.
+The parameter~$c$ is the inverse of the reinforcement incrementation and thus can be interpreted as the inverse of the attractiveness (or the strength) of the pheromones laid at each passage.
+Consequently when $\alpha$ is neither very close to zero nor very large, $c$ has a strong short term influence.
+When~$c$ is small compared to~$1$, the first passage strongly reinforces the first chosen branch.
+Thus during the first few passages, a branch will be highly favored even if~${\alpha<1}$ (in which case the branches will eventually be uniformly crossed).
+When~$c$~is large, the first passages weakly reinforce the chosen branches.
+Then if~${\alpha>1}$ (in which case a branch will eventually be selected), a large number of passages must be observed before the clear emergence of a preference.
+Naturally, the larger~$c$ is or the closer~$c$ is to zero, the longer these effects will be seen.

+When $\alpha=1$, the asymptotic behavior of the passage proportion is determined by $c$ (see Theorem~\ref{theo:rrw-behavior}-\eqref{theo:rrw-behavior:a=1}).
+As~$c$ grows from zero to infinity, the limiting distribution of~$Z_n/n$ (as~${n\to\infty}$) evolves continuously from two Dirac point masses at~0 and~1 to a single Dirac mass at~1/2.
+To illustrate this point, we show in Figure \ref{beta_distribution} the density of the Beta distribution for~$c=0.1$ and~$c=10$.
+We make some further comments. \begin{itemize} \item If $c<1$, a strong asymmetry in the choices of the branches appears.
 One branch is eventually chosen much more frequently than the other.
-Furthermore as $c$ tends to $0$, the Beta distribution tends to the distribution with two point masses at $0$ and $1$.
-This limit case corresponds to the situation in which a color is selected, i.e.~$\alpha>1$. \item If $c=1$, the limiting distribution is uniform on $[0, 1]$. \item If $c>1$, $Z_n/n$ appears to be much more concentrated around $1/2$.
-This is similar to what is observed in the case $\alpha<1$. \end{itemize}
+Furthermore as~$c$ tends to~$0$, the Beta distribution tends to the distribution with two point masses at~$0$ and~$1$.
+This limit case corresponds to the situation in which a branch is selected, i.e.~$\alpha>1$. \item If $c=1$, the limiting distribution is uniform on~$[0, 1]$. \item If $c>1$, $Z_n/n$ appears to be much more concentrated around~$1/2$.
+This is similar to what is observed in the case~${\alpha<1}$. \end{itemize}

-In this model, the first draws are greatly influential.
-If a red ball is first drawn, then the relative weight of red balls for the second draw is $\{(1+c)/c\}^\alpha$.
-Even if $\alpha$ is smaller than 1 but not too small, then a very small value of $c$ will give an enormous weight to the red color, and thus the first few balls drawn are highly likely to be red.
-This might lead to the wrong conclusion that a color is selected, which means that $\alpha>1$.
-On the other hand, if $c$ is large, then even if $\alpha$ is larger than~1, the relative weight of red balls will not be large for the first few draws, and thus it will be difficult to see that a color is selected in the early stages of the experiment.
-Figure~\ref{fig:phase_diag} illustrates these phase transitions.